London is a large and sprawling city and is definitely worth seeing from high up. Find out how you can enjoy London from a higher level.

 London Restaurants With a View

 There are many restaurants in tall buildings in London as dining with a view is always pleasant.
 Whether it's a view of the River Thames, the City of London, or into the Queen's garden at Buckingham Palace, all of the restaurants listed offer something special.

 Westminster Cathedral, not to be confused with Westminster Abbey, has the tower viewing gallery 210 feet above street level.
 The cathedral is near Victoria so the views are best over south and west London.

 Helicopter Ride Over London

-I tried a 30-minute sightseeing tour over London and loved it!
-I took off from Stapleford in Essex (east of London) and we flew over Greenwich and followed the River Thames up through central London.
-Once we had passed the Houses of Parliament we turned around for the return journey.
-The views over the City of London were my favorite and I'd happily do this again.
+Consider taking a 30-minute sightseeing tour over London.
+Some flights take off from Stapleford in Essex (east of London) and fly over Greenwich and followed the River Thames up through central London.
+The flights usually pass the Houses of Parliament and then turn around for the return journey.